John Berne Hannum: Federal judicial service

 On March 24, 1969, Hannum was nominated by President Richard Nixon to a seat on the United States District Court for the Eastern District of Pennsylvania vacated by Judge Francis Lund Van Dusen.
 Hannum was confirmed by the United States Senate on May 5, 1969, and received his commission on May 6, 1969.
 He assumed senior status on May 29, 1984.
 Hannum served in that capacity until his death on April 23, 2007, in Unionville, Chester County, Pennsylvania.

 Notable case

 A notable sentencing by Hannum was that of George Martorano.
 In 1984, Hannum sentenced Martorano to life in prison without parole after Martorano pleaded guilty to 19 counts of drug possession and distribution.
 The length of this sentence has led to criticism of Hannum's.
 Martorano was released in October 2015 after serving over 32 years of the longest prison term ever imposed on a first-time non-violent offender in American history.

+Personal life

+Hannum was married to Nancy Penn Smith Hannum (1919–2010), a socialite and conservationist who was master of foxhounds for Stewart's Cheshire Hunt for decades.
+The couple lived at Brooklawn, a historic house inherited by Nancy from her stepfather, investment banker W. Plunket Stewart.